US and Israel launch a major attack on Iran and Trump urges Iranians to 'take over your government'

-Some of the first strikes appeared to hit areas around the offices of Supreme Leader Ayatollah Ali Khamenei, and Iranian media reported strikes nationwide.
-Smoke could be seen rising from the capital.
-It wasn’t immediately clear whether the 86-year-old leader was in his offices at the time of the strike.
+Some of the first strikes on Iran appeared to hit areas around the offices of Supreme Leader Ayatollah Ali Khamenei.
+Smoke could be seen rising from the capital as part of strikes that Iranian media said occurred nationwide.
+It wasn’t immediately clear whether the 86-year-old leader was in his offices when the attack occurred.

+Iranian Foreign Minister Abbas Araghchi told NBC News that Khamenei and President Masoud Pezeshkian are alive "as far as I know."

-“When we are finished, take over your government.
+In a video announcing the “major combat operations," Trump told Iranians that “when we are finished, take over your government.
 It will be yours to take.
-This will be probably your only chance for generations,” Trump said in a video announcing “major combat operations” were underway.
-“For many years, you have asked for America’s help, but you never got it.”
+This will be probably your only chance for generations."

-Israeli Prime Minister Benjamin Netanyahu echoed that sweeping goal.
-“Our joint operation will create the conditions for the brave Iranian people to take their fate into their own hands,” Netanyahu said.
+Israeli Prime Minister Benjamin Netanyahu echoed that goal, saying, “Our joint operation will create the conditions for the brave Iranian people to take their fate into their own hands."

-The strikes opened a stunning new chapter in U.S. intervention in Iran and marked the second time in eight months that the Trump administration has used military force against the Islamic Republic.
-They also came just weeks after Trump ordered a military operation to capture Venezuela’s president, Nicolás Maduro, and bring him and his wife to New York to face federal drug conspiracy charges.
+The strikes during the holy fasting month of Ramadan opened a stunning new chapter in U.S. intervention in Iran and marked the second time in eight months that the Trump administration has used military force against the Islamic Republic.
+They also came weeks after a U.S. military operation that captured Venezuela’s president, Nicolás Maduro, and brought him and his wife to New York to face federal drug conspiracy charges.

-The targets included members of Iran's leadership, according to a U.S. official and another person briefed on the attacks who both spoke on condition of anonymity because they were discussing classified information on an ongoing operation.
+The targets included members of Iran's leadership, according to a U.S. official and another person briefed on the attacks who spoke on condition of anonymity to discuss an ongoing operation.
 There was no immediate information on whether top officials had been killed.

+Even if Iran's top leaders were to be killed, regime change is not guaranteed and neither the U.S. nor Israel have articulated a vision for what new leadership would look like.

+Democrats decried that Trump had taken action without congressional authorization.
+Rep. Hakeem Jeffries, the top House Democrat, said that though Iran is a “bad actor,” the president must nonetheless “seek authorization for the preemptive use of military force that constitutes an act of war.”

 Tensions have soared in recent weeks as American warships moved into the region.
 Trump said he wanted a deal to constrain Iran’s nuclear program at a moment when the country is struggling at home with growing dissent following nationwide protests.